rowan-m/rowan-fyi/src/pages/projects/fractious.md

 layout: /src/layouts/MarkdownProjectLayout.astro
 title: Fractious
 location: https://fractious.glitch.me/
-preview: ./images/fractious.png
+image: ./images/fractious.png
-teaser: A WebGL-based viewer for the Mandelbrot set.
+description: A WebGL-based viewer for the Mandelbrot set.
 ---
 A WebGL-based viewer for the Mandelbrot set.
 This is cobbled together from a variety of sources